anduckhmt146/anduckhmt146/README.md

 🔭 Bachelor's Graduation in Honors Program of Computer Science at Bach Khoa University, Vietnam.

-🌱 Currently, I am a Middle 3-year-experience Software Engineer, focusing on Backend Engineering, System Design and Decision Making.
+🌱 Currently, I am a strong Middle Software Engineer with 3 years of experience, focusing on Backend Engineering, System Design and Decision Making.

 🕵️ Preferred Language: Golang, TypeScript (React).